What is the no-fault allowable expense benefit?

-The No-Fault Act does not specifically address these issues, and neither does any appellate court decision.
+The No-Fault Act does not specifically address these issues (although as noted above it now places a cap on family-provided care of 56 hours per week), and neither does any appellate court decision.
 Therefore, each case is evaluated on its own merits.

 However, it is rare for no-fault insurance companies to voluntarily pay attendant care claims at the commercial rate.
 Rather, insurers argue the hourly rate earned by the agency employee is a better indicator of the reasonable value of the services.
+Some Michigan court decisions have supported this position.
 Therefore, there are frequent disagreements between claimants and insurance companies regarding the reasonable value of family-provided attendant care.

-In addition, insurers often dispute the amount of hours that are reasonably necessary for a patient’s care.
+In addition, insurers often dispute the number of hours that are reasonably necessary for a patient’s care.
 Therefore, these two issues, hours and rates, require careful thought and documentation.

 It is also important to point out that, as with all allowable expenses, claims for family-provided attendant care are subject to the “incurred” requirement.
 In order for an expense to be deemed “incurred,” it must either be paid by or on behalf of the patient or the patient must become liable or obligated to pay the expense.